Social Work Licensure in Texas

 Accredited Social Work Programs in Texas

 Social workers in Texas must have a degree from a CSWE-accredited school.
 There are many accredited on-campus and online social work programs in Texas.
 Due to the increasing population and poverty rates in Texas, many organizations need licensed professionals.
 These agencies may also provide opportunities for social workers seeking experience before pursuing advanced licensing.
-The following section provides a directory of accredited social work programs in Texas.

 What Can You Do With a Social Work Degree?